 14. Floodplain

 Floodplains are the main paths floods take, stripping everything along the way.
-They tend to start as small streams or gullies that erode sideways instead of down into the ground.
+They tend to start as small streams or gullies that erode sideways rather than downward into the ground.

-They take up miles of space and tend to follow gravity down any kind of slope, no matter how shallow.
+They take up miles of space and tend to follow gravity down any slope, no matter how shallow.

 15. Coastal

-During major storms and hurricanes, waves can cause massive landslides and flooding.
-As a result, this causes drastic changes in the coastline.
+During storms and hurricanes, waves can start massive landslides and lead to flooding.
+As a result, this causes drastic changes to the coastline.

 How to Prevent Water Erosion in Farming